ALVAR AALTO MEDAL

 Nowadays the medal is given out every three years, and it was originally founded by the Finnish Assocoation of Architect SAFA, MFA Museum of Finnish Architecture and Finnish Architectural Society.
 Later Alvar Aalto Foundation and the City of Helsinki joined the medal committee.
-Medal Website Medalists
+Medalists

 JUBILEE YEAR 2017

-The international Alvar Aalto Medal jury will consisted of the Japanese architect Toshiko Mori, Danish architect Tina Saaby and Finnish architects Asmo Jaaksi and Vesa Oiva.
+The international Alvar Aalto Medal jury consisted of the Japanese architect Toshiko Mori, Danish architect Tina Saaby and Finnish architects Asmo Jaaksi and Vesa Oiva.